hxtree/galaxyops/libraries/faker-factory/README.md

 In typescript object data can be faked based on either: the decorator, the property name, or property typehint.

-Although property names should remain somewhat consistant, it is unreasonable many-to-many relationship to maintain for faking purposes.
+Although property names should remain somewhat consistant, such as [Intermock](https://github.com/google/intermock) does, it is unreasonable many-to-many relationship to maintain for faking purposes.
 Generating values based on typehinting is less then ideal due to compiled code being type agnostic and special tsc requirements.